-The following is an analysis of whether any of the changes to the Project would require modifications, including addition or removal, to the mitigation measures and follow-up requirements included as conditions in the Decision Statement.
+The following is an analysis of whether proposed changes to the Project would require modifications, additions or removal, of mitigation measures and follow-up requirements included as conditions in the Decision Statement.
 The analysis focused on potential adverse environmental effects and potential effects on species at risk listed in Schedule 1 of the Species at Risk Act (SARA).